elastic/detection-rules/docs/experimental-machine-learning/readme.md

 # Experimental machine learning

-This repo contains some additional information and files to enable use of experimental[*](#what-does-experimental-mean-in-this-context) machine learning features and detections
+This repo contains some additional information and files to use experimental[*](#what-does-experimental-mean-in-this-context) machine learning features and detections

 ## Features
 * [DGA](DGA.md)